tabsdata/tutorials/t01_csv_pub_sub/README.md

   }
 ```

-The above users were not present in the JSON file before, and have been added after the publisher was triggered with the new `persons.csv` file.
+The above users were not present in the JSON file before, and have been added after the publisher was triggered with the new `customers.csv` file.

 This implies that after executing the publisher with the new input data, changes percolated downstream.
 In a real world environment, this would ensure that all the teams within an organization are looking at the same version of data.